Key Takeaway

 Because Ozempic is prescribed for diabetes rather than weight management alone, the alcohol concern carries additional weight.
 People with type 2 diabetes already face challenges with blood sugar regulation, and adding alcohol into the mix creates a more volatile situation.
 Alcohol inhibits gluconeogenesis, the process by which the liver produces new glucose.
 When Ozempic is simultaneously enhancing insulin release and alcohol is blocking glucose production, blood sugar can fall to dangerously low levels.

 The gastrointestinal effects are equally concerning.
 Ozempic's mechanism of slowing gastric emptying means alcohol remains in the stomach longer than it normally would.
 This extended contact irritates the stomach lining and amplifies the nausea, bloating, and discomfort that are among the most frequently reported Ozempic side effects.
-Patients often describe feeling much more intoxicated from smaller amounts of alcohol than they are used to.
+Patients often describe feeling much more intoxicated from smaller amounts of alcohol than they're used to.

 From a practical standpoint, many Ozempic users find that their relationship with alcohol changes naturally.
 Reduced appetite often extends to reduced interest in drinking.
 Some patients report that the taste or sensation of alcohol becomes less pleasant, while others simply find they feel unwell after even small amounts.